End shooting of animals for sport

 5,300 red grouse

-are shot every day in the UK during their hunting season
+are shot every day in the UK during their shooting season

 38,300 red-legged partridge

-are shot every day in the UK during their hunting season
+are shot every day in the UK during their shooting season

 are released in the UK countryside each year